The Ultimate Trove Guide

 - Boomer - Boomeranger

 - CB - Candy Barbarian

 - IS or Sage - Ice Sage

 - U1/2/3/4/5/6/7/8/9 - Uber 1/2/3/4/5/6/7/8/9

 - S1/2/3/4/5 - Shadow Level 1/2/3/4/5

 - Rad - Radiant

 There's nothing much to explain about Mastery Rank (MR).
-Basically, you gain MR points by collecting styles, fishing, levelling classes, etc. You get rewards long the way.
-As of today, you will unlock some of game contents by MR20 such as trading and using the marketplace.
-The highest MR you can reach currently is 300 (those guys with yellow IGNs are MR300), however you can still gain MR points that can accumulate up an equivalent to MR 500 if the MR cap were to be increased (increasing soon by the end of the year).
+Basically, you gain MR points by collecting styles, fishing, levelling classes, etc. You get rewards along the way.
+As of today, you will unlock some of the game contents by MR20 such as trading and using the marketplace.
+The highest MR you can reach currently is 300 (those guys with yellow IGNs are MR300), however, you can still gain MR points that can accumulate up to an equivalent to MR 500 if the MR cap were to be increased (increasing soon by the end of the year).
 Your sigil also changes along the way.
 This link has the rewards you can get from MR 1 to MR 300: http://trove.wikia.com/wiki/Mastery_Rank

 Power Rank (PR) determines how strong you are.
 Sorta..
 It depends on your stats at the same time.
-This is independent of level, and majorly depends on the gems you have.
+This is independent of level and majorly depends on the gems you have.
 The point of levelling is to unlock gem slots so you can equip more gems to gain more PR.
 Gears play about 15% of the entire 21k PR you can get.
-At the moment, you will be able to access everything in game when you've reached 10,000 PR (such as UM PIN/DOTM and Uber-9).
+At the moment, you will be able to access everything in the game when you've reached 10,000 PR (such as UM PIN/DOTM and Uber-9).
 Gems play a very important role in increasing your PR.
 The more your PR, the higher your stats will be.